Iraneus/betamedneed/premium.md

 MedNeed premium subscribers have all the MedNeed advantages and also enjoy the added advantages, including priority MedNeed support and priority access to all MedNeed offers and reward programs.

-Contact MedNeed support to subsribefor easy subscription.
+Contact MedNeed support to subscribe.